Po’ Boy Dreams Wednesday, Apr 11 2012

 St. Louis #3 Cemetery, March 2011

-Although I’m happily mostly in New Orleans for a week or more or at time, I was impressed y what they included.
+Although I’m generally in New Orleans for a week or more or at time, I was impressed y what they included.
 And for the most part, they included things that I consider a must.
-And while I eschew the highfalutin bar and restaurant scene (first, I am of Scottish descent and second, the heart of New Orleans is in the working class citizenry, and I have an irresistible propensity to eat and drink with them).
+And while I eschew the highfalutin bar and restaurant scene (first, I am of Scottish descent and second, the heart of New Orleans is its working class citizenry and I much rather eat and drink with them).
 They did include a visit to the cemeteries (check), a visit to the Lower Ninth (check), and various musical venues (check, check and double check).
-The one thing they included that I had not done was the jazz mass at St. Augustine’s in Treme, and I took care of that first chance [see: Cruising from New Orleans] However, when we returned to New Orleans, I had that karmic opportunity expereince my beloved city by the hour.
+The one thing they included that I had not done was the jazz mass at St. Augustine’s in Treme, and I took care of that first chance [see: Cruising from New Orleans] However, when we returned to New Orleans, I had that karmic opportunity to experience my beloved city by the hour.

 Jazz mass at St. Augustine's Roman Catholic Church, Treme, March 2012

-We were all packed, bathes, dressed, had a full breakfast on board (seated, not the buffet), and were through customs before 8:00 a.m.
+We were all packed, bathed, dressed, had a full breakfast on board (seated, not the buffet), and were through customs before 8:00 a.m.

 9:00 a.m.: we started across the French Quarter for our second trip to St. Augustine’s in as many weeks.
 It’s something to be in New Orleans and with a wild, hankering for a jazz mass.
 But it is worth it.